molinsp/smash-cmu/Simulations/BridgeForming/readme.txt

 Moving the locations of the laptop and the people on the scene can also be useful to check different behaviors.

+NOTES:
+ * This simulation relies on several external .lua files which are present in this folder, the same one where the main simulation is (bridge_forming.ttt).
+However, V-Rep needs to find these .lua files, and will only look in the current folder or its internal folders.
+   These external .lua files will only be loaded correctly in one of two cases:
+   > If the simulation is started by double-clicking on the .ttt file, having this extension associated with V-Rep,
+   > If the .lua files are copied over to the main folder of V-Rep, or to its \lua subfolder.